EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/caracteristicas-basicas-de-una-api-rest/index.en.md

 ## Use the appropriate HTTP methods for a REST API

-Do not limit yourself to receive only POST and GET requests in your API, there is a method for each action of a CRUD.
+Don't limit yourself to receiving only POST and GET requests in your API; there's an HTTP method for each CRUD action.

 The HTTP methods we receive as part of the HTTP request will indicate the instructions to be performed by the server.